JamesPImes/pyTRSplat/docs/source/index.rst

 .. toctree::
     modules/warnings

-This is a guide to using multiple layers:
+These are guides to using multiple layers:

 .. toctree::
     modules/layers
+    modules/carveouts